xiejianming/dbkid/README.md

 to turn on/off break-point
 #### 3.2 bp instructions
 When you see a prompt, following instructions make bp work its way:
-- 1) '?' - print the current line info of break-point
+- '?' - print the current line info of break-point
-- 2) 'l' - list locals
+- 'l' - list locals
-- 3) 'll' - list 'global' Vars
+- 'll' - list 'global' Vars
-- 4) local and var's name - print the value of given local/var
+- local and var's name - print the value of given local/var
-- 5) normal clojure form - eval the given form
+- normal clojure form - eval the given form
-- 6) 'q' or ESC or ENTER - get through current break point
+- ESC or ENTER - get through current break point

 ## License